clever-cottonmouth/InterviewNavigator/ANGULAR/Angular-Concept.md

 ).subscribe(result => console.log(result));

 ```

 Output:

 API call for 3

 Only the result of the last emission (3) is logged because switchMap cancels previous Observables when a new value arrives.

+## BehaviourSubject

+A BehaviorSubject in Angular (part of the RxJS library) is a special type of Subject that holds a current value and emits it to new subscribers immediately upon subscription.
+Unlike a regular Subject, it always has a value, even if no events have been emitted yet, making it useful for representing state that components can rely on.Key Characteristics of BehaviorSubjectInitial Value: Requires an initial value when created.
+Current Value Access: Subscribers get the most recent value (or initial value) immediately upon subscription.
+Multiple Subscribers: Like other Subjects, it supports multiple subscribers, and all receive the same value when next() is called.
+State Management: Often used to hold and share state (e.g., user data, form state) across components.
+Common Methods

+next(value): Emits a new value to all subscribers.
+getValue(): Retrieves the current value of the BehaviorSubject.
+subscribe(): Allows components to subscribe to value changes.
+asObservable(): Converts the BehaviorSubject to an Observable to prevent external code from calling next().

+Use Cases
+State Management: Share application state (e.g., user authentication status, theme settings).
+Form Data: Track form input changes across components.
+Real-Time Updates: Reflect changes like notifications or live data feeds.